 San Bernardino is a relatively large city located in the state of California.
 With a population of 216,995 people and 48 constituent neighborhoods, San Bernardino is the 17th largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Bernardino is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, San Bernardino isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in San Bernardino are a mix of both white- and blue-collar jobs.
 Overall, San Bernardino is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in San Bernardino who work in office and administrative support (15.34%), sales jobs (10.35%), and personal care services (6.38%).

 The per capita income in San Bernardino in 2010 was $14,922, which is low income relative to California and the nation.
 This equates to an annual income of $59,688 for a family of four.
 However, San Bernardino contains both very wealthy and poor people as well.
 San Bernardino also has one of the higher rates of people living in poverty in the nation, with 32.26% of its population below the federal poverty line.

 San Bernardino is an extremely ethnically-diverse city.
 The people who call San Bernardino home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in San Bernardino, accounting for 63.32% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of San Bernardino residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in San Bernardino include German, Irish, English, Italian, and French.

 In addition, San Bernardino has a lot of people living here who were born outside of the US (23.34%).